ohare93/claude-setup/commands/jj-describe-all.md

 - For each ref without a description:
   - `jj diff -r REVID`
   - `jj desc -r REVID -m "DESCRIPTION OF CHANGES"`

+When taking a look at the content of each commit it may be prudent to split them up into separate commits.
+If needed offer the user your split plan as it would be in the end result.
+Use `jj split -r @ -m "MESSAGE" file1 folder2/` to split up the commits easily.